achmadafriza/MenuScanOrder/README.md

 `{baseUrl}/img`.

 3. Compile the fat Java JAR using `./gradlew clean bootJar`.
+4. Create a database inside a MySQL instance for the migration to point to.
-4. Adjust `./deployment/application.properties` to point to the MySQL database and the base url for serving static content.
+5. Adjust `./deployment/application.properties` to point to the MySQL database and the base url for serving static content.
-5. Copy the compiled JAR and `./deployment/application.properties` into `/var/www/app`
+6. Copy the compiled JAR and `./deployment/application.properties` into `/var/www/app`

 See `./deploy.sh` for the commands.

-6. Add `./deployment/menuscanorder.service` as a systemd service.
+7. Add `./deployment/menuscanorder.service` as a systemd service.
-7. Run the following commands:
+8. Run the following commands:

 ```bash
 sudo systemctl daemon-reload